M64GitHub/libtsprites/README.md

 no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))

+"Everything is a sprite".
+Everything you can place on the screen and see is any type of a sprite.

 The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while